Mauritania Tour – March 20th to 27th 2022

-Group dinner to see old friends who have traveled with me before, and new crazy people who like to spend their vacation time in places like Nouakchott!
-We may even find a little bar from our friends ‘in-the-know’.
+Group dinner to see old friends who have traveled with me before and new crazy people who like to spend their vacation time in places like Nouakchott!
+Alcohol is strictly illegal.
+But, I know my way around this city, so we may even find a little bar from our friends ‘in-the-know’.
 Sssssh.

 DAY 2: Nouakchott tour

 It’s our first full day in Mauritania’s capital.
 Culture shock.
 This is what travel is all about.
-We’ll check out the city, a museum, the administrative centre.
+We’ll check out the city, a museum, the administrative center.